ycechungAI/SUP_CM/README.md

 AES_CM (Auto Env Setup CM) is a powerful tool that automates the setup of a development environment on macOS, Linux, and Windows.
 It uses a combination of native package managers and Ansible to install and configure software, and leverages the OpenAI API to generate Ansible playbooks tailored to your needs.

+Why do we need?
+We have billions of new devices going to be added around the world, whether you are running any type of computer operating system, smart phone or ASIC devices.
+It may require initial setup for developers and geeks alike.
+Hence there is the issue we all have faced when installing or doing the boring setup on a fresh OS install.
+Meet AES_CM the world's automated setup tool where you just buy the system and setup on single command.

 ## Features

 - **Cross-Platform Support**: Works on macOS, Linux, and Windows.